 High internal phase emulsion system exceeds this maximum packing and for that reason deformation of spherical droplets takes place via compression.
-This results in transformation from spherical droplets into tightly packed polyhedral drops (Figure 1) which are separated by oil or water surfactant solution or so-called continuous phase.^{7,23}
+This results in transformation from spherical droplets into tightly packed polyhedral drops (Figure 1) which are separated by the oil (or water) surfactant solution or so-called continuous phase.^{7,23}

-HIPEs are a typical example of non-equilibrium systems because the interfacial free energy associated with the large interfacial area is maximized.24 The system is not at its minimum total free energy and is thus far from equilibrium.
+HIPEs are a typical example of non-equilibrium systems because the interfacial free energy associated with the large interfacial area is maximized.24 The system is not at its minimum total free energy and is thus not in equilibrium.

 Like ordinary non-concentrated emulsions, HIPEs can be prepared either from waterin-oil (W/O) or oil-in-water (O/W) types.
-Also non-aqueous high internal phase emulsions (HIPEs), where petroleum ether was dispersed in different polar organic solvents, can be obtained.25 High internal phase emulsions tend to be viscous, which is influenced mainly by surfactant properties.26 Viscosity can be influenced by
+Also non-aqueous high internal phase emulsions (HIPEs), where petroleum ether was dispersed in different polar organic solvents, can be obtained.25 High internal phase emulsions tend to be viscous, which is mainly caused by the surfactant properties.26 Viscosity can be influenced by